scokobro/masters-advice/current.md

 ## Scheduled tasks

 Once you have been accepted to GSIR you will go through the two-year master program along with your fellow students.
-This is what the entire process looks like (if you're starting in April), more details and advice below.
+There are a number of submissions and presentations that you will prepare along the way, this is what the two-year flow looks like (if you're starting in April), more details and advice below.

 <table cellspacing="0" border="0">
 	<colgroup span="2" width="41"></colgroup>